Krutonium/Recipes/Shepherds_Pie.md

 16. Put in the oven & cook for *15 minutes*
 17. Serve hot
 ## Notes
-- If potatoes are cooked, a sharp knife will easily slide through
+- If potatoes are cooked, a sharp knife will easily slide through.
+Another good indicator is stabbing with a fork, the fork should go straight through.
 - Something 5 minute mark
 - You can tell the shepherd's pie is perfectly cooked by little spots of brown on the potato